 Welcome to Eloquent HQ!
 Here you will find podcasts, blogposts, music and other recordings, poetry, dank memes and vlogs and dicsussions.

 Hopefully a pro-active community will spring from this.
 But it's baby steps forward and I've only just given birth.

 I'm also open to pretty much any kind of collaboration.
 The only proviso: the project must have a message - or at least be original and thought provoking.
 Hit me up.

 I'm not a prolific nor overly gifted artist, but I'm in my element when I have a bee in my bonnet.
-The 'Eloquent' vibe seeks to challenge perceptions and reveal cognitive biases.
+The 'Eloquent' agenda is to challenge perceptions to reveal cognitive biases.
 Including my own.
 Let's face it, denial can be a proper bastard at times.
 I'm here to learn as well as teach.

 Let's all wade through the discomfort together, shall we?

 Which brings me to my first BIG project.
 "2020 an Orgasmic Oddity" is a four part podcast series which picks up where "Inside Rose" left off.

 CW: THIS PODCAST SERIES IS NOT NECESSARILY 'FOR EVERYONE'.

 It's a sweary and blunt opus on the myths and mystique surrounding female orgasm.
 It's also not...not for everyone.
 It just is what it is - a hot (and heated) take on the relentless obfuscation of facts presented every time someone prints an article or releases a study on Female Orgasm.